NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 4. 100+ GB free disk space to store the AI Workbench containers, and LLM checkpoints.

+5. For smooth operation, ensure your system has at least 32 GB of RAM installed.

 ## 1. Setup LLaMa-Factory Workbench Project

 1. Start AI Workbench on your Windows PC and select 'Clone Project'.
 Proceed to clone the LLaMa-Factory Workbench project using this GitHub URL: [https://github.com/kedarpotdar-nv/workbench-llamafactory](https://github.com/kedarpotdar-nv/workbench-llamafactory)